Signs and Symptoms:

 Close contacts will be identified by the Stonehill College medical team in conjunction with the MA Department of Public Health and Easton Board of Health through in-depth interviews with infected persons.
 Contacts will be notified via a phone call from the Stonehill College medical team and instructed on how to obtain a vaccine.

-If someone is a close contact to someone who has a diagnosis of monkeypox, the CDC recommends that the vaccine be given within four days from the date of exposure to prevent onset of the disease.
+If someone is a close contact to someone who has a diagnosis of mpox, the CDC recommends that the vaccine be given within four days from the date of exposure to prevent onset of the disease.
 The CDC states that if the vaccine is given four to fourteen days after the date of exposure, vaccination may reduce the symptoms of disease, but may not prevent the disease.
 Vaccination sites in Massachusetts can be found here.

 If you are identified as a close contact, you will be notified and provided with information to obtain a vaccine.

-Treatment & Isolation
+Treatment & Isolation:

 It is important to practice hand hygiene.
 Avoid touching your face before handwashing or the use of hand sanitizer.
 Always wash your hands after using the bathroom and before eating.

-Additional Information
+Additional Information:

 The Office of Health Services offers confidential medical care to all full-time Stonehill students.
 Its staff includes nurse practitioners, physician assistants and a part-time physician.